ivpn/ivpn.net/src/content/pages/refunds.md

 - Your Bitcoin / Monero wallet address to receive the refund.

-If you do not remember what your account details are, provide us with the transaction ID for your Bitcoin or Monero payment, the payment date, and the amount paid.
+If you do not remember your account details, provide us with the transaction ID for your Bitcoin or Monero payment, the payment date, and the amount paid.

 <h2>Android In-App Purchase</h2>